cubert-hyperspectral/cuvis.ai.examples/strawberry_classification/README.md

 reporting.py -c example_report_config.yaml
 ```

-## Results !!!THIS NEEDS TO BE REDONE !!!
+## Results

 With the given model weights and dataset, we reached a 0.995 Pixel-AUROC and a 0.988 Dice.
 The model has an easy time
 differentiating between the background and the strawberries.
 In some cases it struggles with finding the bruises on an
 otherwise good fruit.
 And on some Strawberries which are supposed to be either completely bruised or bruise free, the
 model detects spots of unbruised or bruised strawberry respectively.
 This behaviour is somewhat expected, since we
-cannot provide a 100% valid ground truth for all the strawberries, the required effort is not feasible.
+cannot provide a 100% valid ground truth for all the strawberries.

 ![inference ROC](README_images/auroc.png)

 Inference ROC for all 3 classes separately using a one vs rest approach.

 ![inference result](README_images/model_output.jpg)
 Here we can see segmentation results for the three different cases present in out dataset.
 The first 100 strawberries
-are should all be completely bruise free and are labeled as such.
+should all be completely bruise free and are labeled as such.
 Strawberries 101 through 200 are completely bruised
 and the last 20 strawberries have a small bruise labeled.
 We can see these cases in this order from left to right.

-Both images were created by using the `Report` class.
+All images were created by using the `Report` class.